AfriqueLLM: How Data Mixing and Model Architecture Impact Continued Pre-training for African Languages: Experiments Results

 \subsection{Impact of Model Selection and Scaling}

-Table~\ref{tab:task_results} shows the result of leveraging the \textsc{CMS} recipe across various model architectures and model sizes. \paragraph{``Zero-to-Hero'' Effect in Qwen 3} The most striking finding is the performance jump in Qwen 3 with a relative improvement of 78.8\% over the base model while the Gemma 3 series achieved only 35.4\% relative improvement, which we term the ``Zero-to-Hero'' effect.
-Despite minimal official support for African languages and the worst baseline performance (Qwen 3 8B avg.: 33.2), AfriqueQwen exhibits the highest relative gains, outperforming similarly-sized AfriqueGemma variants on all tasks except translation (Flores), where Gemma's native multilingual pre-training provides an expected advantage.
-And even notably, AfriqueQwen-14B (63.79) outperforms Gemma 3 27B (60.33) by +3.46 points overall, with significant advantages on AfriMGSM (+9.64) and Flores (+19.49), despite being less than half the size.
+Table~\ref{tab:task_results} shows the result of leveraging the \textsc{CMS} recipe across various model architectures and model sizes. \paragraph{``Zero-to-Hero'' Effect in Qwen 3} The most striking finding is the performance jump in the Qwen 3 series, with relative improvements of 74.4\% (4B), 76.5\% (8B) and 57.8\% (14B) over their respective base models, while the Gemma 3 series achieved 18.8\% (4B) and 7.3\% (12B) relative improvement.
+We term this the ``Zero-to-Hero'' effect.
+Despite minimal official support for African languages and the weakest baseline performance (Qwen 3 8B avg.: 33.47), AfriqueQwen exhibits the highest relative gains, outperforming similarly-sized AfriqueGemma variants on all tasks except translation (Flores), where Gemma's native multilingual pre-training provides an expected advantage.
+We extend this analysis to the broader 4B Qwen family in Section~\ref{sec:4b-qwen}.
+And even notably, AfriqueQwen-14B (63.58) outperforms Gemma 3 27B (60.71) by +2.87 points overall, with significant advantages on AfriMGSM (+9.64) and Flores (+15.36), despite being less than half the size.

 These results suggest that Qwen 3 models largely preserve their High-Resource Languages (HRLs) performance when adapted to Low-Resource Languages (LRLs) via CPT.
 Consistent with the Qwen 3 technical report, Qwen 3 14B outperforms Gemma 3 12B on HRLs.
 We hypothesize that Qwen 3 benefits from stronger latent fast adaptation capabilities that are more effectively unlocked through CPT,~\footnote{Probably because it was pre-trained on 119 languages} highlighting that a strong HRL base model priors are more critical for cross-lingual adaptation than prior language familiarity.